cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/vpn.md

 # WARP with legacy VPN

 The Cloudflare WARP client can run alongside most legacy third-party VPNs.
 Because the WARP client and third-party VPN client both enforce firewall, routing, and DNS rules on your local device, the two products will compete with each other for control over IP and DNS traffic.
-To ensure compatibility:
+To ensure compatibility make sure that:

 - IP traffic is split tunneled between WARP and the VPN.
 All VPN traffic must bypass WARP and vice versa.
 - DNS resolution is handled by either WARP or the VPN.
 You must disable DNS filtering in one of the two products.